 Kayaking can be a fun and enjoyable activity, but it’s important to prioritize safety to prevent injuries or dangerous situations.
 One of the most essential pieces of equipment for kayaking is a life jacket or personal flotation device (PFD).
 Wearing a properly fitting life jacket ensures that you stay afloat in case of a capsize or fall into the water.

 Another important piece of gear is a spray skirt.
-This accessory helps keep water out of the kayak and ensures it remains buoyant, especially in rough waters or when encountering obstacles like rocks or downed branches.
+This tool keeps water away from the boat and makes sure it stays afloat, especially in rough water or when it hits things like rocks or fallen tree branches.

 Before embarking on a kayaking adventure, it’s crucial to understand the classification system for rapids.
-Rapids are divided into six classes, with Class II rapids being mostly calm with some small waves and occasional obstructions, and Class IV rapids having large waves.
+Rapids are in six groups, with Class II rapids being mostly still with some small waves and sometimes blocks, and Class IV rapids having big waves.
 Paddlers should know their skill level and avoid rapids that are too advanced for their experience.

 In addition, be aware of eddies, which are circular currents formed when water flows around an obstacle.
 These can pose a risk if the kayaker is not prepared for sudden changes in water movement.
 Standing waves, formed by the flow of water over an underwater object, can also cause instability and capsizing if the kayaker is not experienced in handling them.